Welcome to today's edition of the Rush 24-7 podcast.

 I would just like to remind those people that the planet is actually trying to kill us.

-And I can give you a few examples here: earthquakes, tsunamis, hurricanes, tornadoes, hailstorms, floods, lightning strikes, active volcanoes, ocean waves sweeping people off to sea, sandstorms, scorching heat, arctic cold.
+Earthquakes, tsunamis, hurricanes, tornadoes, hailstorms, floods, lightning strikes, active volcanoes, ocean waves sweeping people off to sea, sandstorms, scorching heat, Arctic cold.

 And it's a serious threat to us.

-And um I would just like to remind those folks who are busy trying to save a planet that is trying to kill them.
+And I would just like to remind those folks who are busy trying to save a planet that is trying to kill them.

-I don't really this is a first for me.
+I don't really, this is a first for me.

-Um Mother Earth is engaged in some conspiracy to eliminate all of it.
+So like Mother Earth is engaged in some conspiracy to eliminate all of it.

 Species die-off is a continuous phenomenon.

-I know a very wise man who always tells me biology wins, it's also true to say that nature wins.
+I know a very wise man who always tells me biology wins.

-Um, yeah, in a sense, this is important.
+So, yeah, in a sense, this is important.

 This is also why I say we should just kill all the mosquitoes.